Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   [  409.203256] idxd 0000:e7:02.0: iaa_comp_adecompress: dma_map_sg, dst_addr 21f1551000, nr_sgs 1, req->dst 000000004e2990d0, req->dlen 4096, sg_dma_len(sg) 4096
   [  409.203257] idxd 0000:e7:02.0: iaa_decompress: desc->src1_addr 21ddd8b100, desc->src1_size 228, desc->dst_addr 21f1551000, desc->max_dst_size 4096, desc->src2_addr 0, desc->src2_size 0

-In order to unregister the IAA crypto algorithms, and register new ones using different parameters, any users of the current algorithm should be stopped and the IAA workqueues and devices disabled.
+In order to unregister the woke IAA crypto algorithms, and register new ones using different parameters, any users of the woke current algorithm should be stopped and the woke IAA workqueues and devices disabled.

-In the case of zswap, remove the IAA crypto algorithm as the compressor and turn off swap (to remove all references to iaa_crypto)::
+In the woke case of zswap, remove the woke IAA crypto algorithm as the compressor and turn off swap (to remove all references to iaa_crypto)::